HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/prepare-license.md

 **Existing deployments with a static `LITELLM_API_KEY` are completely unaffected** — the deployment key flow is only used when no static key is configured.

 !!! important "KMS Endpoint Required"
     The Deployment Key flow requires access to the HCL Key Management Service (KMS) endpoint. **This feature will be available once HCL provisions and shares the KMS endpoint with your organization.** Until then, continue using a static `LITELLM_API_KEY` for LLM integration.
-Contact HCL Support to request KMS endpoint access or to check availability for your region.

 ---